dannsam/xenko-docs/manual/graphics/graphics-compositor/index.md

 For example, this is the typical setup for meshes:

 - @'SiliconStudio.Xenko.Rendering.MeshTransparentRenderStageSelector' chooses either the `Main` or `Transparent` render stage, depending on the material properties.
 The default effect is `XenkoForwardShadingEffect` defined by Xenko (you can create your own if you want).
-- @'SiliconStudio.Xenko.Rendering.ShadowMapRenderStageSelector' selects opaqe meshes that cast shadows and adds them to the `ShadowMapCaster` render stage.
+- @'SiliconStudio.Xenko.Rendering.ShadowMapRenderStageSelector' selects opaque meshes that cast shadows and adds them to the `ShadowMapCaster` render stage.
 The default effect is `XenkoForwardShadingEffect.ShadowMapCaster`, defined by Xenko.

 Either can filter by render group.